 If a child is to be baptized, at least one parent should be a member of the PCUM congregation.
 That's because, in infant baptism or the baptism of a child, parents commit themselves to raising their child in the community of faith and with an awareness of God's love in Christ as the bedrock of their identity.
 The child's church family also responds to God's grace by publicly committing itself to nurturing that child or adult in faith.
 Here at PCUM, the Sacrament of Baptism is celebrated during regular Sunday morning worship throughout the year.

-To learn more about baptism for your child or for yourself, or for information aboutm membership at PCCUM, please contact Pastor Greg Horn at or Pastor Lauren Scharstein at .
-They can both be reached at the church at 973-746-3854.
+To learn more about baptism for your child or for yourself, or for information about membership at PCUM, please contact Pastor Greg Horn at or at the church at 973-746-3854.